bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 ### What you'll learn in this tutorial:

 1. Use Kendra to index your exported content from a CMS or other content source
-2. You will add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
+2. Use Custom Document Enrichment tool that allows you to create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra
+3. Create Lambda function as a pre-extractor scripts for Document enrichment tool.
-3. Create an Amazon Kendra index, Data source , Index fields and sync the data
+4. Create an Amazon Kendra index, Data source , Document enrichments , Index fields and sync the data
-4. Search indexed data
+5. Search indexed data to confirm that Document enrichments are present.

-This tutorial takes about 30-45 minutes to complete.
+This tutorial takes about 45-60 minutes to complete.

 ## Concepts